In Energy Modelling Lab we believe that modelling the world can help creating an informed sustainable transition.

 Carbon budget tool

-CO2-budget tool can be used to divide the remaining global CO2 budget as stated in the IPCC reports.
-Different parameters can be used as weights like population, GDP and emission.
+The carbon budget tool can be used to divide the remaining global CO2 budget as stated in the IPCC reports.
+Different parameters can be used as weights like population, GDP, and emissions.

 IPAT(D)

-IPAT(D) is meant to give an illustrative visualization of the impact from population, affluence and technological development on climate and Ecological Footprint.
+IPAT(D) is meant to give an illustrative visualization of the impact of population size, affluence, and technological development on climate and Ecological Footprint.